Warning to Men: Erection Drugs Just Might Kill You

 Doctors quickly changed their ways.
 The death rate from Viagra plummeted.
 And the story disappeared from the headlines.
 But erection drugs continued to cause problems, and some users continued to turn up dead.

 Which is why the recent Ohio State University study is important.
-The researchers used the Freedom of Information Act to obtain the FDA’s entire catalogue of adverse event reports for erection medications—10 years, 26,451 reports.
+The researchers used the Freedom of Information Act to obtain the FDA’s entire catalog of adverse event reports for erection medications—10 years, 26,451 reports.
 That’s 220 reports a month, and it’s not a pretty picture.
 Most disturbing is the steady trickle of serious cardiovascular events and deaths.

 I hasten to add that with some 5 million American men taking erection drugs, any individual’s chance of serious side effects or death is tiny.
 The study’s authors estimate it to be on the order of 0.006 percent, just six in 100,000.
 Still, 220 reports a month gives one pause.

 The drug companies generally pooh-pooh cardiovascular deaths in men taking erection drugs.
 Look, they say, lots of men with heart disease will die from it whether or not they take erection medication.
 We wish the two weren’t associated, but that’s all it is, an association.
-There’s no proof of cause-and-effect.
+There’s no proof of cause and effect.

 The drug companies have a point.
-Associations don’t necessarily imply cause-and-effect.
+Associations don’t necessarily imply cause and effect.

 On the other hand, the FDA doesn’t require adverse-event notification for erection drugs, so the 26,451 reports were submitted voluntarily by doctors and loved ones, typically in cases that were sufficiently unusual for someone to think, This is weird.
 Maybe the FDA should hear about it.
 As a result, the FDA learns of only a small fraction of serious side effects.
 If a guy with a history of heart disease has a heart attack, his wife or girlfriend may not even know he’s been taking an erection drug, and even if they find a bottle in his medicine cabinet, how many would link the two and call the FDA?
 So the number of serious side effects and deaths is probably higher than documented.